Eurhinosaurus: Feeding mechanisms and diet

-The postcranial morphology of Eurhinosaurus was intermediate between those super fast swimmers and slower, more flexible predators.
-From their extreme overbite, they probably used a predatory strategy close to today's swordfish Xiphias.
-The elongated, densely toothed upper jaw was used as weapon to penetrate or make damage to small soft prey from the back.
-Eurhinosaurus belongs to the "Pierce I" predatory guild, so its dietary habits were consisted of small and soft, very delicate prey, such as small fishes, oysters and squids.
+Inferred from their extreme overbite, the genus probably used a predatory strategy close to Xiphias, or the swordfish of today.
+The elongated, densely toothed upper jaw was used as weapon to penetrate or injure small soft prey items.
+Eurhinosaurus belongs to the "Pierce I" predatory guild, so its dietary habits were consisted of small and soft, very delicate prey, such as small fishes, oysters, and squid-like cephalopods.